The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see sights.

 El Pico del Teide is the Spanish name of this mountain, and Mount Teide is the English name.
-And today, Mount Teide is the focal point of a scenically very beautiful national park.
+Today, Mount Teide is the focal point of a scenically very beautiful national park.
 This web page is a photographic guide for those tourists who wish to visit the park.

 Tenerife, like all of the islands of the Canary archipelago, has a violent origin.
 All were born out of a series of submarine volcanic events over many millions of years, and Tenerife itself is believed to have first risen above the surface of the Atlantic Ocean about 10 million years ago.